Glossary

 Basin

-An area of land that channels rainfall and snowmelt into a common outlet, such as body of water or stream.
+An area of land that channels rainfall and snowmelt into a common outlet, such as a body of water or stream.

 Synonyms: drainage basin, watershed, and drainage area.